fbpx

 Whichever sounds like you, setting a budget is important.
 I mean, unpacking is already a pretty miserable job.
 You don’t want to end your trip and realize that you way overspent.
 That’ll make laundry look like a treat.

-Road Tripping on a BUDGET?
+Road tripping on a budget?
 Do yourself a favor and read our tips for saving money on a road trip (plus, we cover exactly how to create a road trip budget and stick to it!).

-4. Plan where you’re going to stay on your road trip
+Where to stay on your road trip

 On any road trip, there are essentially two types of accommodation: